rehierl/node-tree-outliner/6-bigger-picture/a-road-map.md

 can be used as headings are limited.
 The definition of new elements, that match the semantics which the design will need, is not feasible.
 The new design will have to reuse existing elements and therefore won't be able to read those as they are currently perceived.
-That is, the semantics of current elements will have to be clarified.
-This would, if the new semantics are applied to existing content, reinterpret that content and thus could yield different results.
+That is, the semantics of existing elements will have to change.

 Users therefore need to be informed and they need to learn how to use these elements according to the new design.
 The same goes with developers (of content